-The NZ ETS is one of the Government's primary tools for reducing greenhouse gas emissions.
-This section explains the background of the NZ ETS and how the data collected for the NZ ETS have been used to verify CO2 emissions in the Energy and IPPU sectors.
+The NZ ETS is one of the Government's primary tools for reducing GHG emissions.
+This section explains the background of the NZ ETS and how the data collected for the NZ ETS have been used to verify $CO_2$ emissions in the Energy and IPPU sectors.